 Legalization, which formally began for California in 2018, did not cause the economic collapse of unregulated cannabis cultivation as an economic engine for the production of rural livelihoods.
-Rather, runaway production especially in Northern California and Southern Oregon, where it had become integrated into the social fabric of many communities as a quasi-decriminalized informal economic sector, in the context of ongoing Federal prohibition that resists such a possibility, catalyzed the commodity bust that intensified conditions of rural poverty in the County.
+Rather, runaway production, especially in northern California and southern Oregon, catalyzed the commodity bust that intensified conditions of rural poverty in the County.

-In particular, this means that communities affected by the war on drugs in Mendocino County were ill-prepared to enter a 2018's regulated legal cannabis industry, which as noted before is a system characterized by extremely high capital barriers to entry due to the ongoing Federal criminalization of cannabis.
+In particular, this means that communities affected by the war on drugs in Mendocino County were ill-prepared to enter 2018's regulated legal cannabis industry, which as noted before is a system characterized by extremely high capital barriers to entry due to the ongoing Federal criminalization of cannabis.